AnyChart/docs.anychart.com/Basic_Charts/Pie_Chart.md

 ### Appearance

-Here is a full list of methods used to configure visual settings that are available for the Pie series:
+Here is a full list of methods used to configure visual settings that are available for the Pie chart:

 * {api:anychart.charts.Pie#fill}fill(){api}, {api:anychart.charts.Pie#hatchFill}hatchFill(){api}, {api:anychart.charts.Pie#stroke}stroke(){api} set the fill, hatch fill, and stroke
 * {api:anychart.charts.Pie#hoverFill}hoverFill(){api}, {api:anychart.charts.Pie#hoverHatchFill}hoverHatchFill(){api}, {api:anychart.charts.Pie#hoverStroke}hoverStroke(){api} configure the visual settings on hover

+You can learn more from the [Appearance Settings](../Appearance_Settings) article.

+In the sample below, there a Pie chart with some of the appearance settings configured:

 ```
 // configure visual settings